 March can mean spring in St. Louis.
 Yet, because it's situated at a northern latitude, unexpected inclement weather may delay outdoor vacation plans.
-Even still, the city hosts plenty of events—both indoor and out—that make March a perfect crowd-free month to visit.
-And—who knows—warm spring temperatures may grace your stay, depending on when you go.
+Even still, the city hosts plenty of events—both indoor and out—that make March 2020 a perfect crowd-free month to visit.
+And warm spring temperatures may grace your stay, depending on when you go.
 Check out the St. Patrick's Day parades or the display of colors at the Butterfly House's Morpho Mardi Gras event.
-And foodies shouldn't miss the Schlafly Stout and Oyster Festival.
-You may even want to plan your trip around it.
+And foodies shouldn't miss the Schlafly Stout and Oyster Festival: You may even want to plan your trip around it.

-March is a great time to visit the Butterfly House in Faust Park when thousands of bright blue morpho butterflies are on display inside the garden conservatory.
-This variety of butterflies—found mostly in South America, Mexico, and Central America—includes over 29 different species and 147 subspecies.
-The dazzling "free flight" site and makes a wonderful event for kids, as they learn the critical role butterflies play in nature.
+March is a great time to visit the Butterfly House in Faust Park when thousands of bright blue morpho butterflies are on display inside the garden conservatory on Tuesdays through Sundays from 10 a.m. to 4 p.m. in March 2020.
+This variety of butterflies is found mostly in South America, Mexico, and Central America.
+The dazzling "free flight" site features over 1,500 Blue Morphos and makes a wonderful event for kids, as they learn the critical role butterflies play in nature.
 Adults will enjoy hearing about the Butterfly House's conservation efforts in Costa Rica, too.
-Special weekend workshops are available and kids two-years-old and younger get in free.
+Special weekend workshops are available.

-You don't need summer temperatures to get excited for spring.
-Just take a stroll through the Missouri Botanical Garden's orchid show.
+You don't need summer temperatures to get excited about spring.
+Just take a stroll through the Missouri Botanical Garden's orchid show held daily from 9 a.m. to 5 p.m. through March 22, 2020.
 Featuring hundreds of blooming orchids in the garden's Orthwein Floral Display Hall, this event celebrates their expansive living collection.
-Bubbling fountains, lush foliage, and trailing vines transport you to another place (or, at least another season).
+Fountains and lovely foliage transport you to another place (or, at least another season).

 March is the best time of the year for basketball fans.
-And the action in St. Louis begins with Arch Madness, the Missouri Valley Conference Tournament.
-Games take place the first week in March at the Scot Trade Center.
+And the action in St. Louis begins with Arch Madness, the 30th anniversary of the Missouri Valley Conference Men's Basketball Tournament.
+Games take place at Enterprise Center from March 5–8, 2020.
 And the winner goes on to play in the NCAA tournament.

-Each month, the Fabulous Fox Theatre in downtown St. Louis hosts a variety of touring Broadway shows.
+Each month, the Fabulous Fox Theatre in downtown St. Louis hosts a variety of touring Broadway shows and other fun performances.
 And while tickets are slightly cheaper than in New York City, the quality of the performance doesn't lack one bit.
-In fact, catching a touring Broadway show while on vacation could be the highlight of your city stay.
-Check the schedule and buy tickets ahead of time, as they generally fill the venue.
+Catching a touring Broadway show while on vacation could even be the highlight of your city stay.
+In 2020, the venue features the Broadway musical "The Band’s Visit" through March 8, the TV romance show "The Bachelor" Live on Stage on March 13, and Roald Dahl's "Charlie and the Chocolate Factory" from March 17-29.
+Check the schedule and buy tickets ahead of time, as the venue generally fills.

-The Schlafly Stout and Oyster Festival is one of the local brewery's most popular events.
-Schlafly brings in 50,000 fresh oysters, plus teams of star shuckers to serve them up raw.
-Enjoy three varieties of Schlafly stout beer to wash down the crustaceans.
-And catch live music acts Friday night and all day on Saturday, followed by the annual East Coast vs. Mid-Coast Shuck Off.
+The Schlafly Stout & Oyster Festival on March 20–21, 2020, is one of the local brewery's most popular and free events.
+Schlafly brings in more than 80,000 fresh oysters, plus teams of star shuckers to serve them up raw.
+Enjoy over 15 Schlafly stouts and various other beers for sale—such as White Lager, IPA, Pale Ale, and Boomerang—to wash down the mollusks.
+And catch several live music acts Friday night and all day on Saturday, followed by the annual East Coast vs. West Coast vs. Mid-Coast Shuck Off.

 AddressSt.
 Louis, MO 63103, USA

-The Pageant music venue—which opened in the year 2000—places sixth in Pollstar's rankings of top clubs worldwide.
+The Pageant music venue—which opened in the year 2000—placed fourth in Pollstar's 2018 rankings of top clubs worldwide.
 Famous national acts like Tesla, Candlebox, and Electric Hot Tuna have all graced the stage at this hopping nightclub.
-Leave the kids with a hotel sitter and enjoy an adult night out on the town.
+Leave the kids with a hotel sitter and enjoy an adult night out on the town, from pop band Fitz and the Tantrums on March 3 to rock group The Revivalists on March 10, 2020.
 And make sure to hit the Halo Bar before or after the show for premium beverages and late-night entertainment.